griswaldbrooks/griswaldbrooks.github.io/_projects/nao/home.md

 continuous navigation algorithm based on the potential field idea.
 In contrast to some potential field formulations which work on the range and bearing of objects in the environment, GODZILA uses the sensor information about occlusion locations directly in order to formulate navigation commands.
-It is a memoryless algorithm and does not attempt to build a map of the environment making it very lightweight in terms of both computation and memory.
+It is a memoryless algorithm and does not attempt to build a map of the environment, making it very lightweight in terms of both computation and memory.
 It can be implemented
 on a variety of vehicles and is suited for the cases where a low computational power microcontroller is utilized.
 It has three components which are an optimization cost, a straight line planner,